Abhi1o/GET-YOUTUBE-SUBSCRIBERS/CONTRIBUTING.md

 ## License

-By contributing to Flashcard Generator, you agree that your contributions will be licensed under the [MIT](./LICENSE.txt) License.
+By contributing to Flashcard Generator, you agree that your contributions will be licensed under the [ISC](./LICENSE) License.

 Thank you for considering contributing to Get Youtube Subscribers!
-We appreciate your support and look forward to your valuable contributions.
+We appreciate your support and looking forward to your valuable contributions.
 If you have any questions, feel free to reach out to the project maintainers or refer to the [README.md](./README.md) file for additional information.